Master of Science in Homeland Security Studies

 2. Application fee

-4. An undergraduate degree from an accredited academic institution in an allied field
+4. Official GRE scores may be requested to demonstrate graduate study readiness if the GPA is low.
+An undergraduate degree from an accredited academic institution in an allied field.

-5. Official transcripts of all academic coursework previously undertaken
+5. Unofficial transcripts of all academic coursework previously undertaken.

-9. International students ONLY: Test of English as a Foreign Language (TOEFL)—a minimum score of 550 (paper-based), 213 (computer-based), or 79 (internet-based) is required
+6. International students ONLY: Test of English as a Foreign Language (TOEFL) — a minimum score of 550 (paper-based), 213 (computer-based), or 79 (internet-based) is required.

 A holistic review of each student’s application will be completed on a competitive basis.